BradCoffield/APIs-for-librarians/README.md

 # APIs-for-libarians
-Building a group of API implementations from various providers to hopefully help librarians (and anyone else!) that aren't coders or who are coders but want to save a little time.
+Building a group of API implementations from various providers to hopefully help librarians (and anyone else!).
+Intended for those that aren't coders but also those who just want to save a little time.